Best luxury scented candles 2026 — HomeDecorAdviser

 Which aesthetic lamp gives the warmest light?

-The Himalayan salt lamp — at approximately 1800K, it’s warmer (more orange) than any standard LED lamp.
-The Mkono rattan lamp at 2700K is next — warm white, closer to candlelight.
+The Himalayan salt lamp — at approximately 1800K, it produces a warmer (more orange) glow than any standard LED lamp, even dedicated “amber” or “candlelight” LEDs which usually sit at 2200K.
+The rattan lamp at 2700K is next — warm white, close to halogen incandescent.
 The Brightech Sparq at 3000K is warm white but cooler than the other two.
+If pure amber glow is what you want, the salt lamp is the only one of the three that delivers it.

 Can I use all three lamps together?

 Yes — they serve different roles.
-In a bedroom: Sparq for primary overhead-adjacent light (if you have one), Mkono rattan for bedside dimming, salt lamp as a wellness corner accent.
-In a living room: Sparq as the primary lamp, salt lamp as a focal accent, rattan lamp as an additional corner accent on a side table.
+In a bedroom: Sparq for primary overhead-adjacent light (if your bedroom has the floor space for a 67-inch arc), the rattan lamp for bedside dimming, the salt lamp as a wellness-corner accent.
+In a living room: Sparq as the primary lamp, salt lamp as a focal accent on a console or side table, rattan lamp as an additional corner accent on another side table.
+The 1800K-3000K colour-temperature range spans these three lamps coherently — all warm, no clash — which is part of why they work well together as a layered scheme.

 Are Himalayan salt lamps worth buying?

-For the aesthetic — yes, if you like the warm orange glow and organic crystal form.
-For health claims (negative ions, air purification) — no evidence supports these claims at the levels a household salt lamp produces.
+For the aesthetic and mood-glow — yes, if you like the warm orange tone and the organic crystal form, and you accept that each lamp is uniquely shaped.
+For health claims (negative-ion generation, air purification) — no, the scientific evidence does not support either claim at the levels a household salt lamp produces.
 Buy it as a mood lamp, not as a wellness device.
+At $20-28 it’s an inexpensive way to add a warm accent point to a room without committing to a designer alternative.

 Vivienne Laurent